Straight to Residence Visa

 Dependent children

-If your partner or dependent children already have, or have applied for, a work, student or visitor visa based on their relationship to you, you must include them in your residence application.
+If your partner or dependent children already have, or are applying for, a work, student or visitor visa based on their relationship to you, you must include them in your residence application.

-There are 2 ways to show us you speak and understand English by:
+There are 2 ways to show us you speak and understand English – through:

 Note